robinfwrsg/robinfwrsg/README.md

-# Just another curious engineer trying to make data useful and interfaces tolerable.
+# A Developer who is trying to make data useful and interfaces tolerable.

 ## I write code, design systems, overthink UI.